okulfyi/okulfyi.github.io/_posts/2025-11-17-odev-meselesini-tekrar-dusunmek-veriye-dayali-bir-kilavuz.md

 [44] Menjivar, M. G. (2024).
 Gamification and school engagement: A systematic review of the literature in primary and secondary education. *Frontiers in Education*.
 https://www.frontiersin.org/journals/education/articles/10.3389/feduc.2024.1466926/full

-[45] Mustafa, S. (2024). *Feedback: Unveiling its impact and enhancing its effectiveness in education*.
+[45] Kutasi, R. (2023). *Feedback: Unveiling its impact and enhancing its effectiveness in education*.
 ResearchGate.
 https://www.researchgate.net/publication/394069854_FEEDBACK_UNVEILING_ITS_IMPACT_AND_ENHANCING_ITS_EFFECTIVENESS_IN_EDUCATION

 [46] PATTAN. (n.d.). *Homework basics*.
 Pennsylvania Training and Technical Assistance Network.